Creating Your First Animation

-To group actions, select multiple actions by holding down the "Command ⌘" key while selecting actions.
-Then click the group (folder icon) button or right-click and select "Group."
+To group actions, drag one animation onto another, or select multiple actions by holding down the "Command ⌘" key while selecting actions, right-click and select "Group."

 The Animation Manager visualizes a timeline with the corresponding keyframes (represented as a diamond).
 The timeline allows you to playback multiple animations that are selected.
 It also provides powerful editing tools for your animations.

 You can drag the playhead forward and backwards on the timeline to see how the animation will look at a specific moment in time.

 Dragging keyframes forwards and backwards on the timeline will edit the time of the animation.
 The timeline supports selecting multiple keyframes from multiple actions to drag them forwards and backwards in time.

 The timeline also visualizes repeating and auto-reversing animations.
 The repeating and auto-reversing parts of the animation will be semi-transparent.
 If you change the original animation, the semi-transparent part will automatically update to reflect how the animation will be played.
 For example, if you create an animation with two keyframes that repeats twice, you'll see two solid keyframes that you can edit followed by a transparent mirror of the action on the timeline for the repeated action.